hodlsimulator/ScreenActions/ScreenActions/README.md

 - If extensions don’t appear, clean build, reinstall to device, then enable the relevant extension in Settings/Safari.
 - If CSV isn’t visible, check the App Group path above and that the App Group entitlement matches exactly.
-- If Apple Intelligence options aren’t visible, confirm your device is supported and languages are set as per Apple’s guidance.
+- If Apple Intelligence options aren’t visible, confirm your device is supported, language settings match, and there’s sufficient free space.

 ---
 © 2025.
 All rights reserved.